danielrubak/home-lab/README.md

 Purpose of above directory structure:

-- data - ngnix proxy manager service configuration
+- data - nginx proxy manager service configuration
 - db - all database related stuff will be stored here
 - letsencrypt - folder for your certificates